kubangab/custom_invoice_header/README.md

 ## Overview

 The Custom Invoice Header module enhances Odoo's invoice reporting functionality by adding the invoice number to the header of PDF reports from the second page onwards.
 This module is designed for Odoo 16 and integrates seamlessly with the existing invoice layout.
+This code use code from OCA Reporting-Engine -> report_qweb_element_page_visibility

 ## Features